ropensci/jenkins/README.md

 > Simple Jenkins Client for R

-Managing jobs and builds on your jenkins server.
-Create or update projects, control builds and queues, inspect logs, and much more.
+Manage jobs and builds on your Jenkins CI server <https://jenkins.io/>.
+Create and edit projects, trigger builds, manage build queues, download build logs, and much more.

 ## How to use